circleci/circleci-docs/jekyll/_cci2/workflows.md

             - acceptance_test_3
             - acceptance_test_4
 ```
+In this example, as soon as the `build` job finishes successfully, all four acceptance test jobs start.
+The `deploy` job must wait for all four acceptance test jobs to complete successfully before it starts.

 ## Branch-Level Job Execution
 The following example shows a workflow configured with jobs on three branches: Dev, Stage, and Pre-Prod.